Breaking News | IMF Announces Financing Plan Aimed At Sudan Debt Relief

 The US Treasury in March announced $1.15 billion in bridge financing to help clear Sudan’s arrears at the World Bank, a key step in getting relief for the country’s external debt that comes after Khartoum’s civilian-backed government announced reforms.

-The aid is part of a rapprochement between the United States and Sudan following the ouster of strongman Omar al-Bashir, who was toppled amid street protests in April 2019.
+The aid is part of a rapprochement between the US and Sudan.

-In the final months of former president Donald Trump’s administration, the United States removed Sudan from a list of state sponsors of terrorism, a long-sought goal of Khartoum as the designation severely impeded investment.

 Comments